joe-aswonvos/bee_pocket/README.md

 * Data is held on a postgreSQL server hosted by Code-Institute
 * The repository is held on GitHub and Heroku deploys the latest version of the main branch
 * Heroku settings contain all the relevant secret keys for the project to remain secure.

+### Real-Time Testing/Alerts

+To monitor the deployed application, Sentry was integrated as an error tracking and performance monitoring tool.
+Sentry provides real-time insights into application issues, such as unhandled exceptions, slow database queries, and performance bottlenecks.
+By capturing detailed error logs and stack traces, it allows for quick identification and resolution of problems, ensuring a smoother user experience.
+Additionally, Sentry's alerting system notifies the development team of critical issues, enabling proactive maintenance and minimizing downtime.

 ## Use of AI